 It was a feeling I’d never had before.
 It was like I had been missing something for my whole life, but never even knew it until that exact moment.
-Then I wondered how I had ever gotten along before without a second passport and citizenship.
+Then I wondered how I had ever gotten along before without a second passport and alternative citizenship.

 We have health, car and life insurance to mitigate financial risks.
 Generally, we don’t question the value of insurance.
 And we especially don’t question the value when we’re in a car accident or have to visit the hospital.

-But, there’s a missing piece of risk mitigation that no too many consider (congrats to you on this page – you’re among the few thinking about your international options).
-And that’s why a second citizenship and passport are so valuable.
+But, there’s a missing piece of risk mitigation that few people consider — (congrats to you on this page – you’re among the few thinking about your international options).

 A second citizenship and passport ensure that, no matter what, you always have a place to go.
 To live.
 To work.
 To do business.
 To retire.
 And in some cases, even seek refuge.

-And being a European citizen is particularly valuable, because it will give you the right to live, work and do business in all 28 European Union countries — like France, Spain, Germany and Sweden.
+And being a European citizen is particularly valuable, because it will give you the right to live, work and do business in all 27 European Union countries — like France, Spain, Germany and Sweden.

 If you’re not finding the right employment opportunities at home, for example, you can broaden your search to Europe.
-And if you have children, they would get access to the excellent European education system at a fraction of the price.
+And if you have children, they would gain access to the excellent European education system at a fraction of the price.

-Here are the three ways of how to get a European Citizenship & Passport…
+Here are the three ways of how to get EU citizenship…

-You may be eligible for European citizenship by descent if you have parents, grandparents or even great-grandparents from Hungary, Ireland, Italy, Poland and many other countries.
+You may be eligible for European citizenship by descent if you have parents, grandparents or even great-grandparents from Hungary, Ireland, Italy, Poland and a number of other EU countries.

 This type of citizenship is known as jus sanguinis and is commonplace across most of Europe.